InPhyT/COVID19-Italy-Integrated-Surveillance-Data/README.md

 * `iss_age_date_lombardy_symptomatic`;
 * `iss_age_date_emilia_romagna_positive`

-the cross-sectional consistency constraint** currently fails, as the number of combinations returned by Unrolling.jl would require too much time to process, despite multiple efforts that have already improved performance (e.g. see the following Julia Discourse posts: [For loop optimization](https://discourse.julialang.org/t/for-loop-optimization/70700) and [How to improve performance in nested loops](https://discourse.julialang.org/t/how-to-improve-performance-in-nested-loops/70407)).
+the cross-sectional consistency constraint** currently fails, as the number of combinations returned by UnrollingAverages.jl would require too much time to process, despite multiple efforts that have already improved performance (e.g. see the following Julia Discourse posts: [For loop optimization](https://discourse.julialang.org/t/for-loop-optimization/70700) and [How to improve performance in nested loops](https://discourse.julialang.org/t/how-to-improve-performance-in-nested-loops/70407)).

 ### Future Developments